Michelle Malkin: Early life

-Michelle Malkin was born October 20, 1970, in Philadelphia, Pennsylvania, to Philippine citizens Rafaela (née Perez), a teacher, and Apolo DeCastro Maglalang, who was then a physician-in-training.
+Michelle Malkin was born October 20, 1970, in Philadelphia, Pennsylvania, to Philippine citizens Rafaela, a teacher, and Apolo DeCastro Maglalang, who was then a physician-in-training.
 Several months prior to Malkin's birth, her parents immigrated to the United States on an employer-sponsored visa.
 After her father finished his medical training, the family moved to Absecon, New Jersey.
 She has described her parents as Ronald Reagan Republicans who were "not incredibly politically active".

 Malkin, a Roman Catholic, attended Holy Spirit High School, where she edited the school newspaper and aspired to become a concert pianist.
 Following her graduation in 1988, she enrolled at Oberlin College.
 Malkin had planned to pursue a bachelor's degree in music, but changed her major to English.
 During her college years, she worked as a press inserter, tax preparation aide, and network news librarian.
 At Oberlin, she wrote for a conservative student newspaper started by Jesse Malkin, who later became her husband.
 Her first article for the paper heavily criticized Oberlin's affirmative action program, and she said it received a "huge[ly] negative response" from other students on campus.
 She graduated in 1992 and later described her alma mater as "radically left-wing".